mindfulvector/StoneNotes2023/readme.md

 B - open a browser
 STIC - Sticky Notes demo plugin (data now saved to the layout file, if you save a layout) GEN - AI-generated wallpaper prompt generator
+EPLG - Edit plugins (work in progress, not yet functional)
 ```

 <img src="screenshot2.png"/>